FernLab/cookiecutter-fastapi-package/docs/tutorial.rst

 6.1.
 Adding new packages
 ~~~~~~~~~~~~~~~~~~~~~~~~

 We use **Miniforge** to manage python packages using dedicated environment for your repository and to do that we use a YAML file format could be found under ``tests/CI_docker/context/environment_<project_slug>.yml``.

-When project directory was generated and you check this file, under the ``dependencies`` section you could find
+Open up the file and under the ``dependencies`` section look for followig code

 .. code-block::